Drew Anderson (pitcher): Chicago White Sox

 On January 21, 2020, Anderson signed a minor league deal with the Chicago White Sox.
-On August 8, 2020, his contract was purchased and he was called up to the major leagues.
+On August 8, his contract was purchased and he was called up to the major leagues.
 He made his team debut that same day, allowing four runs over 1.1 innings pitched in relief.
 Anderson was designated for assignment on August 9.
-Anderson was released by the White Sox on September 3, 2020.
+Anderson was released by the White Sox on September 3.

 Texas Rangers

 On January 5, 2021, Anderson signed a minor league contract with the Texas Rangers organization.
 On July 30, Texas selected Anderson's contract and promoted him to the active roster.

 Anderson made 9 appearances for Texas in 2021, going 1–1 with a 3.27 ERA and 9 strikeouts.
 On October 30, Anderson was released by the Rangers so he could pursue an opportunity in Asia.

 Hiroshima Toyo Carp

 On November 3, 2021, Anderson signed a $700K contract with the Hiroshima Toyo Carp of Nippon Professional Baseball.

+In 21 appearances for the Carp in 2023, Anderson recorded a 2.20 ERA with 39 strikeouts across 45.0 innings pitched.
+On November 30, Hiroshima announced that Anderson would not be brought back in 2024, making him a free agent.